-Luke Fedie, M.S., L.P.C.

 Luke Fedie, MS, LPC

 Luke enjoys working with students with a variety of concerns, including depression, identity issues, family concerns, anxiety, relationships, personal growth, adjustment issues, and grief and loss.
-Luke works as a half time counselor and half time case manager, helping connect clients with resources on campus as well as in the community.
+Luke works as the clinical services manager, a clinician, and a case manager in Counseling Services

 McKenzie Erickson, Master's Level Intern